Papaver hybridum aka Rough Poppy

 Rough Poppy, Rough Head Poppy, Wild Poppy, Round Pricklyhead Poppy

-How to care for Rough Poppy
+How difficult is it to take care of Rough Poppy

 With its straightforward care requirements, Rough Poppy is a hassle-free plant that anyone can enjoy.